-|Document Management||Create lease agreement templates, store signed lease agreements, and other important documents like service contract agreements, tax forms, and renters insurance information.|
+|Document Management||Create lease abstraction templates, store signed lease agreements and clauses, and other important documents like service contract agreements, tax forms, maintenance requests, and renters insurance information.|

-|Date Tracking||Track lease start dates and expiration dates, as well as other critical dates like payment due dates.
-Receive automatic notifications for upcoming expiration or overdue rent payments.|
+|Date Tracking||Track lease start dates and expiration dates, as well as other critical dates like past due payment dates.
+Receive automatic notifications and alerts for upcoming expiration or overdue rent payments.|

 |Application Management||Manage application submissions, screen applicants, and create custom application forms.|